OAGi/Score/docs/user_guide/index.rst

 He/she does not have to be the owner.
 To create a release draft:

-1. `Open the detail page of a release <#find-a-release>`__ that is in the Initialized state and click the “Create Draft” button at the bottom of the page.
-Alternatively, open the “Release” page by clicking “View/Edit Release” under the “Core Component” menu.
-Then, click on ellipsis in the last column of the desired initialized release and select “Create Draft”.
+1. `Open the detail page of a release <#find-a-release>`__ that is in the Initialized state and click the "Create Draft" button at the bottom of the page.
+Alternatively, open the "Release" page by clicking "View/Edit Release" under the "Core Component" menu.
+Then, click on ellipsis in the last column of the desired initialized release and select "Create Draft".

-2. The “Release Assignment” page is open.
+2. The "Release Assignment" page is open.
 The page has two panes left and right.
 The left, aka *Modified* pane, has all the CCs (recall that CCs also include code and agency identifier lists) created/changed in the *Working* branch.
 The right, aka *Assigned*